Anduin2017/AnduinOS-Docs/README.md

 ## Where to get the source code of AnduinOS?

 To get the source code of AnduinOS, you can visit the [AnduinOS GitLab repository](https://gitlab.aiursoft.cn/anduin/anduinos)

+## Copyright

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.